sterjanez/NilCleanMatrices/README.md

 ## Nil-clean4.exe
 Executable file for the file Nil-clean4.cpp.
 ## NilClean5/
 Source files for the latest version of the program.
 Contains all features of previous version and much more, including parallelized algorithm (for multiple CPU).
+To build the program, either:
+- run with PowerShell the file *build.ps1* (Windows system), or
+- run with CMake the file *CMakeLists.txt* in the main directory.

 Last update: 12th February 2022